Contact your Nation Representative

 Would you like to present at a CIOMR Meeting or Congress?

 CIOMR maintains a list of topics and presenters dating back to 1985.

-Learn more here.
+Learn more about this award

 Journal of the Royal Army Medical Corps